akxen/dispatch-api-docs/website/docs/tutorials/scenario-analysis-line-plot.md

 The plot illustrates the range of `@DF` values over which the energy price in South Australia is unaffected, and also the `@DF` values which begin to alter prices.
 This type of analysis can help identify how sensitive prices are to changes in demand.

 ## Summary
 This notebook outlines a workflow that can be used to perform sensitivity analyses.
-Relationships between other parameters and variables can be readily investigated, making the NEMDE API a flexibile tool that can facilitate a number of different studies.
+Relationships between other parameters and variables can be readily investigated, making the Dispatch API a flexibile tool that can facilitate a number of different studies.
 For instance, one may wish to know how prices or other system variables are impacted by a contingency such as sudden reduction in interconnector power flow limits, or the tripping of a generator.

-While this tutorial has used historical data to perform an ex-post sensitivity analysis, the NEMDE API can also be used with customised case files.
-This lends the NEMDE API to a number of forecasting applications - user supplied forecasts for case file parameters could allow sensitivies to be computed in real time.
+While this tutorial has used historical data to perform an ex-post sensitivity analysis, the Dispatch API can also be used with customised case files.
+This lends the Dispatch API to a number of forecasting applications - user supplied forecasts for case file parameters could allow sensitivies to be computed in real time.